mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 ENCOUNTERS AND DANGERS EENCOUNTERSNCOUNTERS ANDAND D DANGERSANGERS

-Erik’s ally is his old Naval commander, Jan Halos, who mustered out of the Navy around the same time as Erik.
+Erik's ally is his old Naval commander, Jan Halos, who mustered out of the Navy around the same time as Erik.
 Halos is now a wandering free trader with his own starship.
-In the past, Halos has flown in to rescue Erik’s ship from attack and aided Erik in a dangerous smuggling mission.
+In the past, Halos has flown in to rescue Erik's ship from attack and aided Erik in a dangerous smuggling mission.
 If Erik asked, Halos would risk anything for him.